 Williamston High School

-An image of the side enterance to Williamston High School.
+An image of the side entrance to Williamston High School.

 Williamston High School is one of the four buildings that make up Williamston Community Schools.
-It is the home of the Williamston High School Robotics Team.
 Its superintendent is currently Dr. Spina with the current Principal and Vice Principal being Dr. Delp and Mr. Armour, respectively.
 The most recent data available claims 632 students attend Williamston High School.
+Although, this number has gone up as of the 2021 - 2022 school year due to an unexpected surge in enrollment mere weeks before the school year started.
 Williamston High School is a 9th-12th grade school.
 Location wise, Williamston High School is right next to the Williamston Middle School, separated by a swamp.

-Williamston High School was constructed duirng 1998 - 1990.
-It recived a major expansion in 1996 which included at least 8 classrooms, and maybe even the entire D-hallway.
-It recived an even larger expansion from 2006 - 2007, in which Granger Construction was contracted to expand WHS by 76,000 square feet.
+Williamston High School was constructed during 1998 - 1990.
+It received a major expansion in 1996 which included at least 8 classrooms, extending the length of the B-hall and D-hall.
+The building received an even larger expansion from 2006 - 2007, in which Granger Construction was contracted to expand WHS by 76,000 square feet.
 This was when the new gym and entire f-hallway were built, which features most of the science and math classrooms today.
-The media center was presumably rennovated during this time as well.
+The media center was presumably renovated during this time as well.
+Since then, upgrades to the building has been mostly in the form of roof repairs.

 A side view of Williamston High School, circa 2019.
 Notice the Williamston "W" and the hornet statue, the mascot of Williamston Community Schools.